Guide To Registering an Offshore Company | Just 4 Steps

 The primary rule is that your decision of an offshore country should depend on what you need.

 If you work in the fintech business and are searching for an innovative country, with tons of opportunities with Asian markets, Hong Kong or Singapore are the top-notch choices.
+In addition, you may also want to consider Singapore company registration cost.

 Both these jurisdictions provide a favorable tax regime and pro-business regulations that are suitable for start-ups and SMEs.